 Four brands who are producing great B2B content

-The summit is a reflection of the increased profile of B2B content, and the fact that while B2B content strategies have largely been developed in the US, there are now many brands this side of the Atlantic that are adopting them.
+The CMA’s B2B summit was a reflection of the increased profile of B2B content, and the fact that while B2B content strategies have largely been developed in the US, there are now many brands this side of the Atlantic that are adopting them.

 Here are four brands that we think are doing B2B content exceptionally well.